der-pw/ESP-12_WLED-Controller/README.md

 **The current master branch contains the untested version 2.0!**
 Circuit board has some changes.
 Therefore there is no Gerber data yet.
-The last tested version is [V1.2](https://github.com/der-pw/ESP-12_WLED-Controller/tree/V1.2).
+The last tested and already successfully used version is [V1.2](https://github.com/der-pw/ESP-12_WLED-Controller/tree/V1.2).

 ----